VerifiedarXiv:2201.1190322 min

 Show a model the steps, and reasoning emerges.

-A 540-billion-parameter model, shown eight worked examples and trained on none of the test data, beats a specialist finetuned on the whole dataset.
-The trick is to make the model write its steps out loud, and it only starts working once the model is large enough to follow along.
+A 540-billion-parameter model, shown eight worked examples and trained on none of the test data, beats a specialist finetuned on the full dataset.
+Making the model write its steps out loud is enough on its own, and it only starts working once the model is large enough to follow along.

 For a few years the recipe for a better language model was simple: make it bigger.
 Scaling bought a lot, but it did not buy multi-step reasoning.
 A model that could draft a sonnet would still trip over a two-step word problem a ten-year-old can do.
 And the usual lever, scale, barely helped: on arithmetic and logic the accuracy-versus-size curve was nearly flat.
 You could multiply the parameter count and watch the math scores sit exactly where they were.

 The headline result sounds wrong at first.
 GSM8K is a set of grade-school math word problems (8,500 of them, each taking two to eight steps).
 The prior record on it belonged to a 175-billion-parameter model finetuned on the entire training set and paired with a separate trained verifier that re-ranked a hundred candidate answers.
-That whole system scored about 55%.
-A 540-billion-parameter model called PaLM, given eight worked examples in its prompt and trained on none of GSM8K, scored 57%.
-Eight examples beat a finetuned specialist.
+That system scored about 55%.
+A 540-billion-parameter model called PaLM, given eight worked examples in its prompt and trained on none of GSM8K, scored 56.9%.

-The authors call the trick chain-of-thought prompting, and a chain of thought is just the series of intermediate steps a person would say out loud while solving the problem.
+The authors call the trick chain-of-thought prompting, and a chain of thought is the series of intermediate steps a person would say out loud while solving the problem.
 The paper is the careful version of "we tried showing the model the working, and it helped a lot, but only past a certain size, and here is everything we did to rule out the boring explanations."
-To see why it works, and why it is stranger than it first looks, we will build up a short tower: what in-context learning is and why reasoning was its blind spot, what a chain of thought actually changes about the prompt, the deflationary explanations and how the paper kills them, why none of it works until the model is huge, and what the result does and does not tell us about whether the model is "reasoning" at all.
+To see why it works, and why it is stranger than it first looks, a few ideas carry it: what in-context learning is and why reasoning was its blind spot, what a chain of thought actually changes about the prompt, the deflationary explanations and how the paper kills them, why none of it works until the model is huge, and what the result does and does not tell us about whether the model is "reasoning" at all.

-Start with the thing chain-of-thought is built on.
+Chain-of-thought is built on one thing.
 A large language model is, mechanically, a next-token predictor: you feed it a string, it returns a probability distribution over the next token, you pick one, append it, and repeat.
 Nothing in that loop says "trained for task X." So how do you get it to do a specific task?

 This is a genuinely good deal, and it is why "prompting" became a field.
 But it had a conspicuous blind spot.
 On tasks that need several reasoning steps (arithmetic word problems, logic, symbolic manipulation), few-shot prompting worked poorly, and, more tellingly, it often did not improve much as the model grew.
 Most capabilities have a friendly upward scaling curve: bigger model, better score.
 Reasoning did not.
 You could pour in parameters and the math accuracy would barely move (this is what Rae and colleagues reported for the 280B Gopher model).
-That flat curve is the wall this paper walks up to.
-Hold onto it, because it is half the surprise later: standard prompting on these tasks is nearly flat in scale.
+That flat curve is the problem this paper starts from, and it is half the surprise later: standard prompting on these tasks is nearly flat in scale.

 Chain of thought: show the work

-Here is the entire method.
+The entire method is one change to the prompt.
 In standard few-shot prompting, each demonstration is a pair: a question, then the answer.
 Chain-of-thought prompting makes the demonstration a triple: a question, then the reasoning steps, then the answer.
-That is the whole idea.
+That is all of it.
 You show the model not just what the answer is but how you got there, and you trust it to imitate the how.
+The order is load-bearing: the model generates left to right, so everything it writes becomes context for what it writes next.
+Putting the reasoning before the answer means the answer tokens are produced while the model can literally read its own working; if the answer came first, it would have to commit before doing any of the work.

 A chain of thought is a series of short, natural-language intermediate steps that lead to the final answer.
-Take the example the paper opens with.
+The paper opens with a worked example.
 The question: Roger has 5 tennis balls.
 He buys 2 more cans of tennis balls.
 Each can has 3 tennis balls.
 How many tennis balls does he have now?
 The chain: Roger started with 5 balls.
 2 cans of 3 tennis balls each is 6 tennis balls.
 5 + 6 = 11.
 The answer is 11.
 It reads like a solution, and it is one.
 The authors call it a chain of thought to stress that it mimics a step-by-step thought process rather than a polished write-up.
-(Note that real solutions usually come after the answer; a chain of thought comes before it, and that ordering turns out to matter.)
+(Note that real solutions usually come after the answer; a chain of thought comes before it, and that ordering matters.)

-Here is the literal artifact, the text fed to the model.
+The artifact itself is the text fed to the model.
 Standard prompting:

 # standard few-shot prompt: each example is question, then bare answer